StevenCostiou/The-Pharo-Debugger-Book/chapters/advanced/advanced-commands.md

     - the current context has returned to its sender.

     **Example:**
-    After clicking the *Next call in receiver* (referred as 1 in the following figure) from the instruction `oc add: 1` (code location referred as 2 in the figure below),
+    After clicking the *Next call in receiver* button (referred as 1 in the following figure) from the instruction `oc add: 1` (code location referred as 2 in the figure below),

     ![Step to next call in class](graphics/before-next-call-class.png)